-this Vegan Spinach Dip is a vegan and oil free update to the party favorite we all love. how to make, what to serve with classic spinach dip:
+This vegan spinach dip is a dairy and oil free update to the party favorite we all love.
+Learn how to make and what to serve with this classic dip.

 recipe originally published July 10, 2010